History of the steam engine: Porter-Allen high speed steam engine

 The Porter-Allen engine, introduced in 1862, used an advanced valve gear mechanism developed for Porter by Allen, a mechanic of exceptional ability, and was at first generally known as the Allen engine.
 The high speed engine was a precision machine that was well balanced, achievements made possible by advancements in machine tools and manufacturing technology.

 The high speed engine ran at piston speeds from three to five times the speed of ordinary engines.
 It also had low speed variability.
 The high speed engine was widely used in sawmills to power circular saws.
 Later it was used for electrical generation.

 The engine had several advantages.
 It could, in some cases, be directly coupled.
 If gears or belts and drums were used, they could be much smaller sizes.
 The engine itself was also small for the amount of power it developed.

 Porter greatly improved the fly-ball governor by reducing the rotating weight and adding a weight around the shaft.
 This significantly improved speed control.
 Porter's governor became the leading type by 1880.

 The efficiency of the Porter-Allen engine was good, but not equal to the Corliss engine.

 Uniflow (or unaflow) engine

 The uniflow engine was the most efficient type of high-pressure engine.
-It was invented in 1911 and was first patented in 1885 (?) (a non sequitur – does not follow) by Leonard Jennett Todd.
+It was first used in Britain in 1827 by Jacob Perkins and was patented in 1885 by Leonard Jennett Todd.
 The uniflow engine used poppet valves and half cylinders which allowed steam to pass into the engine was then used to create a high pressure environment that was key to the function of the uniflow engine.
 It was used in ships, steam locomotives and steam wagons but was displaced by steam turbines and later marine diesel engines.